Top 17 CSS Performance Best Practices | Online Optimization Tool

 - Use Google Chrome Inspect tool (

 Ctrl+Shift+I) to find all the unused CSS selectors.
 You can check the CSS file of any website using the source tab in Chrome Inspect tool.

 You can also use the Chrome Inspect tool to change the existing CSS code and to see the CSS effect before you make the actual changes.

 - Use an online tool to optimize the CSS file.
-Use them.
-This tool helps you to minify and remove unwanted CSS code.
+Tool helps you to minify and remove unwanted CSS code.

 - Make the best use of Google fonts.
 Only use the fonts that you need to format the text.

 - Use Pingdom to check your website speed.
 Check your website- What is the size of your the CSS file?
 How much time does it take to load?

 - Make your website consistent.
 Use single CSS selector for each HTML tag.